 It’s getting to that point where I need to make a dedicated page just for all the great straps I’ve found.

-There are several wrist straps I’ve tried now, the Gariz, the Gordy’s, and now the Hard Graft Slide.
+I’ve tried several wrist straps now: the Gariz, the Gordy’s, and the Hard Graft Slide.
 I’ll give a little bit of information about each one.

 Hand Straps